3JTek/General-Assembly-Notes/module-01/dom-events.md

 # DOM Events

-One of the features of the World Wide Web that makes it so popular is its interactive nature.
-When a Web page is rendered, the client can interact with it. clicking on links and buttons to change pages or to make windows pop up, entering information in forms and view responses based on entries.
-In these and many other ways, Web pages are responsive to actions.
+When a Web page is rendered, the user can interact with it.
+Clicking on links and buttons to change pages or to make windows pop up, entering information in forms and view responses based on entries.
+In these and many other ways, web pages are responsive to actions.

-In other words, Web pages are **"event-driven"**, reacting to events that initiated by the user such as mouse clicks or keyboard entries.
+In other words, web pages are _event driven_.
+They react to events that are initiated by the user, such as mouse clicks or keyboard input.

 ## Handling events